-USB-C is finally beginning to pick up traction, with many smartphone manufacturers now adding the new digital connection.
+USB-C is finally beginning to pick up traction, with most smartphone manufacturers now adding the new digital connection.
 After all, it’s not just as a better way to charge a device, but it’s also a means of phasing out the headphone jack on handsets.
 Here’s a closer look at USB-Type C.

 If you have an electronic device that plugs into something, the chances are it’ll make use of USB.
 From desktop computers to smartphones, USB memory sticks to laptops, USB is the standard when it comes to connectivity.

 The last major update to the ever-evolving USB standard came in 2013 with USB 3.1, and that was accompanied by the introduction of the new USB-C connector.
 If anything, it could become the default connection standard for even more devices.

 Apple helped kick off the trend with the 12-inch MacBook that used a single USB-C socket to not just connect to all its peripherals, but also to provide power.
 The rumoured upcoming MacBook Air 2018 is likely to do the same, relying heavily on the USB-C socket in order to keep its design as slim as possible.

 But just what makes USB-C better than its predecessors?
 Let’s take a closer look.

 Related: MacBook Air 2018

 The first thing to realise about USB-C is that it’s not a new USB standard in the same way as USB 1.1, USB 2.0, USB 3.0 or the very latest USB 3.1 are.
 Those upgrades focus on defining what the connection can do in terms of speed and feature improvements, whereas USB-C is all about the physical connection, like with microUSB and miniUSB.